 "Tired of Waiting?
 Practical Advice for Employers Anticipating Changes to the FLSA," Troy Chamber of Commerce, Employment Law Roundtable, February 10, 2004

-"Age Discrimination in Employment Law" Chapter Editor, ABA Labor and Employment Law Section and Bloomberg BNA (2012 and 2013 Cumulative Supplements)
+"Age Discrimination in Employment Law" Chapter Editor, ABA Labor and Employment Law Section and Bloomberg BNA, 2012-2016 Cumulative Supplements

 "Working Capital," (Interview) Detroit Legal News, October 28, 2011

 "FLSA Amendments Provide Clarity But Stop Short of Changes," State Bar of Michigan, Labor and Employment Law Section, Lawnotes (Summer 2011)

 "Wage-and-hour claims could stunt economic recovery for some companies," Michigan Lawyers Weekly, March 28, 2011

 "How Independent Are Your Contractors," Michigan Council of School Attorneys, Council News, Spring 2011

 "Careful with wellness plans: HIPAA might just getcha," Michigan Lawyers Weekly, April 26, 2010